 We receive a large number of applications each year and our approach is to support eligible applications with the strongest potential for translation.
-Please read the funding guidelines and Healthway’s Strategic Plan 2012 – 2017 before applying.
+Please read the funding guidelines and Healthway’s Strategic Plan Active Healthy People: 2018-2023. before applying.
 It is also recommended that you run your proposal past us before submitting an Expression of Interest.
 Our Health Promotion team will provide support, advise you how to apply as well as connect you with others who may be able to assist you.

 Categories of Health Promotion Research Grants

 Applications for this scheme will develop and test, or lead to or inform a new health promotion program or policy intervention specifically aligned to a Healthway priority.